The best mind map software makes it simple and easy to visualize ideas, actions, and workflows, so as to improve productivity.

 WiseMapping is a web-based app which means you should have no problem with cross-platform compatibility.
 It can also be used collaboratively, and your finished mind map can be shared easily, including to online blogs.
 There's a free version available for individuals, but you can download a copy to your own company servers if you want to use it for business.
 Either way, it's free to use.

 IdeaFlip is another web-app that runs in your browser, so it shouldn't matter which operating system you use, whether on desktop of mobile.
 It's a more developed collaborative platform than some of the others, and has both team and management features built in.
-Also unlike some of the others listed here, it's not free, with monthly plans costing between $9-$16, depending on how many users and features you want.
+Also unlike some of the others listed here, it's not free, with pricing dependent on how many users and features you want.

 LucidChart is also focused on collaborative flowcharts for business users, and is probably best described as a diagramming app more than anything.
 This means that it is good for more than just mind mapping but also project flows.
 The flexibility built into the program means it has a large corporate following and boasts a number of Fortune 500 companies as clients.
-Even still, it's not that expensive to use, with plans starting at just $4.95 per user per month.
+Even still, it's not that expensive to use.